Boston Tavern Pivots To 'Plan B' To Try To Survive The Pandemic

 "It's almost like starting in business all over again," adds Pam.

 Resilience is nothing new to the Beales.
-Since John started as a bartender in 1967, and the couple opened Cornwall's in '83, he's lived through everything from riots during bussing and the Boston Marathon bombing to waves of gentrification in Kenmore Square that forced Cornwall's to relocate three times — most recently last summer.
+Since John started as a bartender in 1967, and the couple opened Cornwall's in '83, he's lived through everything from riots during busing and the Boston Marathon bombing to waves of gentrification in Kenmore Square that forced Cornwall's to relocate three times — most recently last summer.

-They built out a new space two doors down from their old one, a renovation that included painstakingly removing, transporting and reinstalling a hand-painted wall mural featuring famous Brits like Margaret Thatcher, Winston Churchill and King Edward.
+They built out a new space two doors down from their old one, a renovation that included painstakingly removing, transporting and reinstalling a hand-painted wall mural featuring famous Brits such as Margaret Thatcher, Winston Churchill and King Edward.

 The relocated pub was open just a little more than six months — and still paying off construction loans — when the pandemic shut it down.